DeepMind

 3.2.2.1 Detailed description of evaluation methodology and justification that KCI thresholds will not be crossed unnoticed (40%) 75%

-There is mention of monitoring mitigations “periodically”, directly to assess their efficacy.
-To improve, more detail could be given on how frequent this is.
-The implementation of post-mitigation testing, with specific descriptions of efficacy data such as “misuse attempt incidents” shows structured implementation of the criterion.
-However, the qualifier “drawing on information like” implies that the process is discretionary; an improvement would be to commit to a systematic, ongoing monitoring scheme to ensure mitigation effectiveness is tracked continuously such that the KCI threshold will still be met, when required.
+There is mention of updating mitigations as a result of post-market monitoring, but not necessarily of measuring mitigations outirght, and more detail could be given on how frequent this is.
+An improvement would be to commit to a systematic, ongoing monitoring scheme to ensure mitigation effectiveness is tracked continuously such that the KCI threshold will still be met, when required.

-Finally, it is commendable that they conduct a “post-deployment review of safety case”, where the “safeguards for the model may be updated as well to ensure continued adequacy.”
+Finally, it is commendable that they conduct “post-deployment processes”, where the “safety cases and mitigations may be updated if deemed necessary by post-market monitoring.”
 More detail could be provided on what would constitute a necessary update.

 Quotes: